null

 Conus, a FNQ consultancy, offers strategic development, economics, leadership, mentoring and governance services.
 Charley’s Chocolate commissioned Conus to report on the feasibility of commercial cocoa production in FNQ.
 Its report “Overview of Cocoa Industry” September 2018 found it was realistic to plant cocoa with a revenue target of $200 million for bean to bar chocolate.
 This would require about 1,000 hectares of cocoa plantings.
 Currently there are 30+ hectares planted.

-The Council enjoys an excellent relationship with government bodies including the Queensland Department of Agriculture and with AgriFutures.
-Member freely exchange information and advice.
-As cocoa is a relatively new crop in Australia, this information exchange and encouragement is vital for new growers.
+CACAO enjoys an excellent relationship with government bodies including the Queensland Department of Agriculture and with AgriFutures.